-Scope: Boom Truck / Mobile Crane - Overhead Lifts & Moving Equipment Protective Measures: Basic PPE (hard hat, safety boots & high visibility safety vest) Specialized PPE (gloves) Signs, caution, or danger tape for marking out the affective area, hoisting equipment chokers, chains, straps, etc. equipment lifting type: mobile crane/boom truck valid operator ticket Ontario College of Trades Selection & Use: Follow the Manufacture's and Legislative Requirements when using this Saf Job Procedure fe Supervisors' Responsibility: Develop and review the Mobile Crane SJP with Workers prior to use Ensure Workers are adequately trained on equipment prior to use Have available Danger tape and signs to secure the work area Review equipment inspections records as required and ensure damaged equipment is removed from service and repaired Workers' Responsibility: Review and sign off on SJP - mobile crane prior to use Inspect equipment prior to use Operator to submit monthly log report; Use as required specialized PPE as defined in the SJP Secure the work area/or inform Workers in the work zone of mobile crane and overhead lifts Report any damage equipment to the Supervisor and tag out as required Training Requirement: Workers Awareness training, Traffic Control (as required), WHMIS (current to 1 year), Working at Heights (current to 3 years), and Ontario College of Trades - Mobile Crane/ Hoisting & Rigging
+Scope: Boom Truck / Mobile Crane - Overhead Lifts & Moving Equipment Protective Measures: Basic PPE (hard hat, safety boots & high visibility safety vest) Specialized PPE (gloves) Signs, caution, or danger tape for marking out the affective area, hoisting equipment chokers, chains, straps, etc. equipment lifting type: mobile crane/boom truck valid operator ticket Ontario College of Trades Selection & Use: Follow the Manufacture's and Legislative Requirements when using this Safe Job Procedure Supervisors' Responsibility: Workers' Responsibility: Review and sign off on SJP - mobile crane prior to use Inspect equipment prior to use Operator to submit monthly log report; Use as required specialized PPE as defined in the SJP Secure the work area/or inform Workers in the work zone of mobile crane and overhead lifts Report any damage equipment to the Supervisor and tag out as required Training Requirement: Workers Awareness training, Traffic Control (as required), WHMIS (current to 1 year), Working at Heights (current to 3 years), and Ontario College of Trades - Mobile Crane/ Hoisting & Rigging

-Step 1 - Inspect equipment including crane, chokers, straps etc. to be hoisted prior to performing lift; Fire extinguisher must be in cab.
+Step 1 - Inspect equipment including crane, chokers, straps etc. to be hoisted prior to performing lift; Fire extinguisher must be incab.

 Note: Operator to submit crane daily and submit report to Duron monthly.

 Step 2 - Ensure crane is on firm level ground and clear or trenches, power lines and other obstructions that may hinder performance.

-Procedure: Step 3 - Add lifting straps/chokers to the material that needs to be hoisted, ensure even distribution of the load (load shall not exceed dynamic or static capability of the lifting equipment).
+Step 3 - Add lifting straps/chokers to the material that needs to be hoisted, ensure even distribution of the load (load shall not exceed dynamic or static capability of the lifting equipment).

 Note: ensure defects are present on the lifting straps, otherwise replace.

-Step 4 - Have a Competent Person attach chains leading to the lifting equipment to the lifting material (Swamper trained).
+Step 4 - Have a Competent Person attach chains leading to the lifting equipment to the lifting material (trained Swamper).

 Step 5 - When the load is set in the desired location, have a Worker disconnect the changes carefully as the load may shift and create a hazard for the Worker.

 Step 6 - Repeat as required -ensure all Workers are secured prior to lifting and securing loads.

-Main hazards include: pinch points, getting run over by equipment and having the machine capsize, electrical hazards and fires; Should an accident occur, follow emergency response plan, 1st priority is the Worker's life Voltage rating of power lines: minimum safety distance 750< x <150,000 - 3 meters away Rescue Procedure: 150,000 < x < 250,000 - 4.5 meters away X > 250,000 - 6 meters If equipment touches high-voltage line, Operator should do the following: 1 .Stay on the machine, don't touch equipment and ground at sametime.
-2. Get someone to call local utilities to shut off power.
-3.Operator can try to brake contact however stay on the machine.4.
+❖ Main hazards include: pinch points, getting run over by equipment and having the machine capsize, electrical hazards and fires; Should an accident occur, follow emergency response plan, 1st priority is the Worker's life

+Voltage rating of power lines: minimum safety distance

+750< x <150,000 - 3 meters away

+Rescue Procedure: 150,000 < x < 250,000 - 4.5 meters away

+X > 250,000 - 6 meters

+If equipment touches high-voltage line, Operator should do the following:

+- 1.Stay on the machine, don't touch equipment and ground at same time. - 2.
+Get someone to call local utilities to shut off power. - 3.
+Operator can try to brake contact however stay on the machine. - 4.
 If you need to exit the machine, jump with both feet together and shuffle away in small steps, do not take big steps.